dcparker/ruby-gmail/README.markdown

 # Notice

 This gem needs to get back on track.
 I am looking for people to help go through issues and fix bugs.
 I want to push a solid, stable release first, then look at charting out the future of the gem.
+Please email me at <myobie@gmail.com> if you want to help or just get started on the issues.

 # ruby-gmail